-The book, housed in a specially made display cabinet, is available for viewing in the Information Centre of the Town Hall.
+The Borough's BOOK OF REMEMBRANCE may be viewed in its specially made display cabinet in the Information Centre of the Town Hall.
 Under the protection of glass, a different page is shown each week.